 My dream company

-Thanks to the Internet and the employer branding activities of many companies, it is now much easier than ever before to get a comprehensive picture of a potential employer.
+Thanks to the Internet and the employer branding measures of numerous companies, changing jobs is much easier today and makes it possible to get a comprehensive picture of a potential employer in advance.

 Using the following sources you can find out further information about your dream company:

 A company's website is the first point of contact to learn more about a potential employer.
 A good website doesn't just provide information about products.
 An attractive corporate homepage also deals with the history, organisation and the self-image of the company.
 You can also often find information about other topics that might interest future workers: Websites provide insights into corporate operations, introduce individual employees and teams or supply information about your potential employer's social engagement.

 Increasingly, there is also a dedicated careers section where you can find details about the application process and career development prospects.
 There is also often information about what documents in which form are required for an application and whether online or email applications are preferred.

 Many companies even have their own fan pages on social networking sites and provide, in addition to specialist information about the company, further details about career opportunities (see "Social Media etiquette") or corresponding operational work.

 Candidates who are interested in a particular role should keep up with current world events in addition to the local news in the area around the company's headquarters.
 How are things going in a particular industry?
 How are the respective markets developing?
 Are there currently enough jobs in a given sector?
 Even political decisions, such as the clean energy revolution may affect the welfare of an industry and any (indirectly) associated companies.